-Fire in Ahipara, Northland - police help evacuation
+Fire in Ahipara, Northland - three homes evacuated

-A fire has broken out in Northland adding to the blazes that emergency services are scrambling to fight today.
+At least three homes have been evacuated after a 2ha fire has broken out in Northland.

+It comes as emergency crews scramble to fight three separate blazes roaring in the South Island - one in the Tasman, another in Lake Ohau and the third in Livingstone.

-Police understood to are helping firefighters evacuate people in the vicinity of a bush fire near Ngakaroa Rd in Ahipara.
+Northland police are understood to be helping firefighters evacuate people in the vicinity of a bush fire near Ngakaroa Rd in Ahipara after an alarm was raised at about 12.45pm today.

+Three houses nearby have been evacuated, more as a precaution, as at this stage the flames are not putting the houses in danger.
+Nobody is believed to have been harmed in the fire, Northern Advocate reported.

+Police have closed the bottom of Ngakuroa Rd to prevent people from getting to the site to "help out".

 At 11.50am firefighters were alerted to a bush fire in the Tasman District, just off Abel Tasman Drive, in the Ligar Bay area.

-Seven crews are battling the scrub fire, which is 250 metres by 250 metres, with the help of two helicopters.
+Seven crews are battling the scrub fire, which is 250m x 250m, with the help of two helicopters.

 Meanwhile, dozens of homes at Lake Ohau in Waitaki District are believed to have been destroyed in a major forest fire that is understood to have been sparked by an electrical arc from power lines.